tibotib/matrix/README.md

 # matrix
-Simple class Matrix with basics functions and fast multiplication.
+Simple class Matrix with basics functions and fast multiplication using GPU, AVX2 instructions or openmp.

-It can use GPU or AVX2 instructions.

 Example of basics functions :